 8. ISHVARA - SAMADHI (God - Extasy) [ Tarot 15, 16 ]

-This is followed by further SAMADHIS like the Savikalpa Samadhi and the Nirvikalpa-Samadhi - the true Enlightenment with the Cosmic Consciousness, and finally the Sahaj-Samadhi of step 19 of the universal path.
+This is followed by further SAMADHIS like the Savikalpa Samadhi (step 17) and the Nirvikalpa-Samadhi (step 18) - the true Enlightenment with the Cosmic Consciousness, and finally the Sahaj-Samadhi (of step 19 of the universal path).

-Patanjali warns that the tempting Siddhis(occult forces) of very progressed yogis can be a hinderance that binds to the lower forces and planes.
+Patanjali describes several siddhis, but he warns that the tempting Siddhis(occult forces) of very progressed yogis can be a hinderance that binds to the lower forces and planes.